blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Mahabharata.md

-It is classified into 18 sections (parvas)
+It is classified into 18 sections (Parvas).
 Another classification divides it into 100 sections, while still being sub-divisions of the 18 sections.

-Each parva is comprised of several chapters (adhyayas).
+Each Parva is comprised of several chapters (Adhyaayas).

-Each adhyaya is comprised of several verses (shlokas).
+Each Adhyaaya is comprised of several verses (Shlokas).
 # List of Parvas

  - Book 1: Adi Parva